 digits function.
 Here’s how it looked before:

-The new version still doesn’t solve the problem of adding a number with leading zeros, but it’s quite easy to pad zeros to the front of a list.
-Add the following function definition to the bottom of
+extractDigits function still doesn’t solve the problem of adding a binary number with leading zeros, but it’s quite easy to pad zeros to the front of a list.
+Add the following function to the bottom of

-padZeros function pads a list with zeros until it has a given length represented by the parameter named
+padZeros function pads a list with zeros until it reaches a given length represented by the parameter named

 Now when we add a binary number with leading zeros, we get a correct result.

-In the next section we will learn how to verify that the
+0011.
+In the next section, we will learn how to verify